mguymon/model-citizen/README.md

 Model Citizen is an annotation based model factory for Java, inspired by [FactoryGirl](https://github.com/thoughtbot/factory_girl)

 A Model is mapped by a _@Blueprint_ using annotated fields.
 Blueprints contain default values and references to other @Blueprinted models.
-The ModelFactory can create Models based on registered Blueprints.
-A Model already created can be passed into the ModelFactory as a Reference Model, which will be used as the basis for the new Model.
+The _ModelFactory_ can create models based on registered blueprints.
+A model already created can be passed into the _ModelFactory_ as a reference .odel, which will be used as the basis for the new Model.

-Presently only supports [template for JavaBean Models](https://github.com/mguymon/model-citizen/blob/master/src/main/java/com/tobedevoured/modelcitizen/template/JavaBeanTemplate.java).
-For Models defaults to work, they must follow the [JavaBean](http://en.wikibooks.org/wiki/Java_Programming/Java_Beans) getter. and setters.

 <https://github.com/mguymon/model-citizen>